Family violence is a health issue

 In our submission to the Royal Commission into Family Violence the Women's writes that it considers that family violence is a health issue and that hospitals have a unique role in identifying women and children at risk and linking them with support.

-You can read our full submission to the Royal Commission into Family Violence on the Reports and Publications web page.
+You can download our full submission on the Royal Commission into Family Violence website.

 The Women’s is leading the pilot project for the Strengthening Hospital Responses to Family Violence (SHRFV) - with Bendigo Health and Our Watch – to provide women with a safe place to disclose family violence and support them with appropriate referrals to services available in the integrated family violence sector.

 The Women's is well placed to help capture accurate and consistent data to help develop screening programs and identify where resources are needed.

 The Chief Executive Officer of the Women's, Dr Sue Matthews, said: “We also know that women are more willing to talk to health professionals about family violence than even their close friends”.